If you have an air conditioner that is buzzing every few minutes, there are several common causes and fixes.

 When tips of a contactor that engage become worn, they can start to stick and cause a buzzing noise.

 The compressor can also fail to start and may cause noise.

 When this happens, it will need to be replaced with a new contactor.

 Replacing a contactor is straightforward but does have high voltage, so care has to be taken when replacing the component.

-There are usually two main capacitors in an AC system called the Start and Run capacitor.
+There are usually two main capacitors in an HVAC system called the Start and Run capacitor.